flarebyte/beaming_yggdrasil/DECISIONS.md

 -   `size`: Optional content size (used if `value` is a reference).
 -   `media type`: Optional content type (e.g., image/jpeg).
 -   `flags`: Optional list of string flags for metadata.
+-   `sequence`: Monotonic integer that increases with each event within its logical group.

 **Tree Structure**
 The remote store represents a tree where each node has a parent. `key id`